plume-lib/merging/README.md

 ## Features

+* [Adjacent lines](README-adjacent-lines.md): This resolves conflicts when the two edits only affect different lines.
+By default, git considers edits to different, adjacent lines to be a conflict.

+* [Java annotations](README-java-annotations.md):  This resolves conflicts in favor of retaining a Java annotation, when the only textual difference is in annotations.

 * [Java imports](README-java-imports.md):  This handles conflicts in `import` statements, keeping all the necessary imports.
 It also prevents a merge from removing a needed `import` statement, even if the merge would be clean.
 It does nothing if the file's conflicts contain anything other than import statements.

-* [Java annotations](README-java-annotations.md):  This resolves conflicts in favor of retaining a Java annotation, when the only textual difference is in annotations.
+* [Version numbers](README-version-numbers.md):  This resolves conflicts in favor of the larger version number.

-* [Adjacent lines](README-adjacent-lines.md): This resolves conflicts when the two edits only affect different lines.
-By default, git considers edits to different, adjacent lines to be a conflict.

 You can enable and disable each feature individually, or enable just one feature.
 These command-line arguments are supported by the merge driver `java-merge-driver.sh` and the merge tool `java-merge-tool.sh`.
+ * `--adjacent`, `--no-adjacent`, `--only-adjacent` [default: disabled]
+ * `--annotations`, `--no-annotations`, `--only-annotations` [default: enabled]
  * `--imports`, `--no-imports`, `--only-imports` [default: enabled]
- * `--annotations`, `--no-annotations`, `--only-annotations` [default: enabled]
+ * `--version-numbers`, `--no-version-numbers`, `--only-version-numbers` [default: enabled]
- * `--adjacent`, `--no-adjacent`, `--only-adjacent` [default: disabled]

 Unfortunately, git does not permit the user to specify command-line arguments to be passed to a merge driver or merge tool.
 See below for how